Revised 9/17/99 Adopted 4/22/94

 as set forth in Article III herein.

-Association shall be the carrying on of propaganda or otherwise
+Carrying on of propaganda or otherwise attempting to influence

-by-laws, the Association shall not carry on any other activities
+the Association shall not carry on any other activities not permitted

-not permitted to be carried on by a corporation exempt from federal
+to be carried on by a corporation exempt from federal income tax

-income tax under Section 501(c)(3) of the Internal Revenue Code
+under Section 501(c)(3) of the Internal Revenue Code (or the corresponding

-(or the corresponding provisions of any further United States
+provisions of any further United States Internal Revenue Code.)

 Section 1: Amendments

-These by-laws may be amended at the annual meeting by two-thirds
+These by-laws may be amended when necessary by a majority of the

 Section 2: Interpretation